-The power supply can be manually switched to support either the 100-125 Vac range or 200-240 Vac range.
+The power supply automatically switches to the 100-125~V ac range or to the 200-240~V ac range.
 The ac input is converted to dc outputs that supply the system with proper operating voltages.

 When the system is powered-off for 8 seconds or more and then powered-on, the power supply generates a 'power good' signal that resets system logic.
 The presence of the 'power good' signal turns on the green power-on light on the front of the system indicating that the power supply is functioning correctly.